Pivnichnyi Bridge: Overview

-The bridge is actually a composition of two main bridges: a 816 m long and 31.4 m wide across the Dnieper, a 732 m long, 29.1 m wide across the Desenka (Desna distributary) and includes a road interchange at Stepana Bandery prospect and Heroyiv Stalingrada prospect.
+The bridge is actually a composition of two main bridges: a 816 m long and 31.4 m wide across the Dnipro, a 732 m long, 29.1 m wide across the Desenka (Desna distributary) and includes a road interchange at Stepana Bandery prospect and Volodymyra Ivasiuka prospect to the north and Naberezhno-Rybalska road to the south.

 The major feature of the bridge its pylon 119 m in height.
-It is located on the Trukhaniv Island and providing support for the main span across Dnieper River.
+It is located on the Trukhaniv Island and providing support for the main span across Dnipro.

-It is a key structure on the northern end of the Kyiv Smaller Beltway, connecting Petrivka to the densely populated north-eastern residential neighborhoods.
+It is a key structure on the northern end of the Kyiv Smaller Beltway, connecting Petrivka to the densely populated north-eastern residential neighborhoods of Troieshchyna and Voskresenka.
 From the moment of its construction the bridge was built as a high-speed motorway, which it remains to this day.